 With the passage of the 2021-2022 California budget, Transitional Kindergarten will be expanded, with full implementation of Universal TK slated for the 2025-26 school year.
-Expansion begins in 2022-23 and incrementally increases eligibility for TK based on children’s birthdates, until Universal TK is achieved by 2025-26 and will include all children who turn 4 before September 1 of the current school year.
+Expansion began in 2022-23 and incrementally increases eligibility for TK based on children’s birthdates until Universal TK is achieved by 2025-26 and will include all children who turn four before September 1 of the current school year.

 What is Transitional Kindergarten?

 Transitional Kindergarten is a bridge between preschool and kindergarten for children turning five between September 2, 2024, through June 2, 2025.
 It provides young learners a head start and the opportunity to learn and grow in an environment that is tailored to meet their academic and social needs.